danish-gulzar/ceaser_cipher/README.md

+# DecodeLabs Cybersecurity Internship - Project 2

-# Simple Caesar Cipher
+## Basic Encryption & Decryption — Caesar Cipher

-A Python implementation of the Caesar cipher, a classic substitution cipher technique.
+A Python implementation of the Caesar cipher as part of the DecodeLabs Cybersecurity Internship program.

 ## What is Caesar Cipher?